carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 Frame recognizers allow for retrieving information about special frames based on ABI, arguments or other special properties of that frame, even without source code or debug info.
-Currently, one use case is to extract function arguments that would otherwise be unaccesible, or augment existing arguments.
+Currently, one use case is to extract function arguments that would otherwise be inaccessible, or augment existing arguments.

 Adding a custom frame recognizer is done by implementing a Python class and using the 'frame recognizer add' command.
 The Python class should have a